Attention Deficit Hyperactivity Disorder (ADHD) medication shortage

 • For children not attending school, you have alternative information from a second setting including evidence of inattention, hyperactivity and or impulsivity difficulties that have not responded to strategies in that setting and home over the last 6 months

-*Where a child has ADHD-like symptoms but can perform day-to-day tasks, they do not meet the criteria for a diagnosis in accordance with clinical guidelines.
+*Where a child has ADHD-like symptoms but can access education and social opportunities to their full potential, they do not meet the criteria for a diagnosis in accordance with clinical guidelines.
 There are many other conditions that can present with these symptoms.
 Please speak to your GP or paediatric team for advice.

 Please note, as part of the referral process, you are required to provide evidence/information from those close to the child from a home and school setting, this includes the child’s last school report.